Aner-Git/cards/readme.md

-# Cards is a package of cards.
-Makes building card games a breeze.
+# Cards: A package for building card games.

 A standard 52-card deck is provided by default, but can be customize in anyway.